prasadvekhande07/Service-Mesh-Istio/README.md

 EKS Setup
 #########
 1) Create IAM Role For EKS Cluster.
-      EKS – Cluster (assume role will be attached to it you don't need to add any policy)
+      EKS – Cluster (assume role will be attached to it .
+You don't need to add any policy)
 2) Create Dedicated VPC For EKS Cluster.
 Using CloudFormation. https://amazon-eks.s3.us-west-2.amazonaws.com/cloudformation/2020-08-12/amazon-eks-vpc-private-subnets.yaml
 3) Create EKS Cluster.(##youtube link)